GFDRR/rdl-standard/docs/reference/schema.md

 The vulnerability component uses hazard_type, process_type and intensity_measure consistent with the hazard and loss components, exposure information consistent with the exposure and loss components.
 Spatial reference and location information are described using existing external standards.

-The following diagram shows a subset of vulnerability component fields, with required fields highlighted in blue:
+The following diagram shows key vulnerability component fields, with required fields highlighted in blue:

 ```{eval-rst}
 .. uml::